 Familiarize yourself with your format and your givens.
 Freely create the geometric plan and then ponder on your brush sweeps.
 In garden design these will be both hard and soft, living and not living, horizontal and vertical. micro and macro environmental, so its complex and thrilling painting you'll be doing.

 Measure up.
-Measure horizontally with a tape, and vertically with a thoedolite, if you have access, if not, just guestimate changes in level.
+Measure horizontally with a tape, and vertically with a theodolite, if you have access, if not, just guestimate changes in level.
 Also measure the height of walls and garages.
-Measure up things you should take cognissance of in design, givens like existing trees or hard surfaces you’d like to keep etc. or drains and underground piping.
+Measure up things you should take cognisance of in design, givens like existing trees or hard surfaces you’d like to keep etc. or drains and underground piping.

 Map it out.
 Get all the numbers together and draw a map or plan of your garden space.
 Don't sweat this too much unless your building requires enormous precision, like you're going to build retaining walls, large pools and so forth, but don't plant a tree on top of your drainage outlets, because of future root damage.

 Consider your materials.
 What materials are already used in the space, for surrounding walls, flooring, and the already existing plant material ?
 This is especially important the smaller it gets.
 You would want to work in harmony with these materials, not against them, so you need to think about them right from the start.
 A mistake I made in this regard can be discussed later where it doesn't clutter the methodology I am describing.